 Aspire Fellows gain:

-• Framework to support successful completion of a significant project, designed by each Fellow
+• Framework to support successful completion of a signature project, designed by each Fellow

 • Augmented skills essential to success as senior faculty (i.e., project management, leadership, team building and improved communication across differences)